DerenB/Markdown-Notes/ProgrammingNotes/DotNet/AspDotNet.md

 - view layer functionality uses logic in the page model
 - File type of .cshtml.cs
-- - Add "@model ModelPage" in the view page to connect to the model page
+- - Add `@model ModelPage` in the view page to connect to the model page

 [Back to Top](#table-of-contents)